Your relationship status

 - nature of your commitment to each other.

 If you tell us you’re a member of a couple, we don’t usually assess your relationship against these things.
 But we may look at them if your circumstances change.

 We can decide you’re a member of a couple even if all of these things aren’t part of your relationship.

 What special provisions are

 If you think being a member of a couple causes you unfair hardship, call us on your regular payment line.
-You can do this at any time.

 We may consider you as single under special provisions in the Social Security Act 1991.
 We assess each request on a case by case basis.